This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra

-No trip to San Sebastian would be complete without a pintxo bar crawl for an evening meal, so plan on doing just that for your first evening in San Sebastian.
+No San Sebastian itinerary would be complete without a pintxo bar crawl for an evening meal, so plan on doing just that for your first evening in San Sebastian.

 A pintxo crawl throughout San Sebastian’s Parte Vieja will undoubtedly be one of the highlights of your trip.
 Each pintxo bar in San Sebastian has a particular dish that it’s known for.
 Spend your evening among multiple pinto bars, stopping anywhere that strikes your fancy!
 Each of the pintxo bars has its own specialty.

 In the meantime, wander the Parte Vieja to your heart’s content, sampling any pintxos along the way that look delicious, and washing them all down with a glass of Rioja wine.

 San Sebastian Itinerary Day 2: